Duncormick: Road

 Duncormick has a cross roads in the village centre serving the R736, a regional road.

-Bus services include the 'Wexford Local Link' which serves the village on certain days of the week.
+Bus services include the Wexford Local Link route 388 with several buses to and from Wexford town every day (as at 2024).
 Bus Éireann route 381 operates on Tuesdays providing a link to and from Wexford.

 Railway

 Duncormick was once connected to Ireland's rail network by Duncormick railway station.
 In 1970 it was one of many rural stations, listed by Dáil Éireann, as having a revenue of less than £10,000 per annum.

 The station subsequently closed, along with many other rural stations across the country.
 However, both Bridgetown railway station and Wellingtonbridge railway station remained open until September 2010.
 The line continues to be maintained and from time to time is used for empty stock movements.

 Amenities

 The village of Duncormick has a church, car dealership and health spa.
 A former filling station and post office have since closed.
 Other business in the area include an agricultural machinery sales business, a ladies hairdresser, a horse riding facility and a doctor's surgery.
 A number of B&B's are also located in and around the village.

 There is one pub in the village, 'Sinnotts', which is partially thatched.
 A second pub, 'The Legend', has since closed down.